 “Fabulous aromas of strawberries, orange zest, and orange blossom.
 A nose of exceptional purity.
 Very fragrant.
 A medium-bodied wine with linear, intense tannins and an ultra-fine texture.
 Fresh and briny, it offers lovely liveliness and precision.
 Mineral and lively. [...]
 Crisp.
 Salty.
 Delicious now, it will improve with age.”
-(James Suckling 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+(James Suckling 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Bibi Graetz wines at the best price in a private sale!